-Universal Audio’s mysterious LUNA is revealed to be an entire recording system baked into their Apollo DSP technology.
-It features a complete DAW with Neve summing, integrated multitrack tape and a whole new range of virtual instruments.
+Universal Audio’s LUNA was revealed at NAMM to widespread interest.
+An entire recording system baked into the Apollo DSP technology, it has a complete DAW with Neve summing, integrated multitrack tape and a whole new range of virtual instruments.
+It’s available now for MacOS only.

 They describe it as a full-featured music creation, recording and analog-style production system.
 It’s like UAD got fed up with the quirks of plugin formats and decided to build a DAW that’s fully integrated to everything they have to offer.
 There will be no discernible latency, they have this new Accelerated Realtime Monitoring feature that they believe will revitalise the way we make music on computers that’s dependable, intuitive and without monitoring and latency issues.
 Honestly it sounds like a brilliant idea.